ethersphere/ethexporter/README.md

 A lightweight Prometheus exporter and [Grafana Dashboard](https://grafana.com/dashboards/6970) that will output Ethereum wallet balances from a list of addresses you specify.
 ETHexporter attaches to a geth server to fetch ethereum wallet balances for your Grafana dashboards.
 Many of you probably want to chart your ERC20 token balances, feel free to use [TOKENexporter](https://github.com/hunterlong/tokenexporter).
 If you also want a Bitcoin prometheus exporter, you can use [BTCexporter](https://github.com/hunterlong/btcexporter) which uses blockchain.info API.

 ## Watch Addresses
 The `addresses.txt` file holds all the addresses to fetch balances for.
-Use the format `name:address` on each new line.
+Use the format `name:address:host` on each new line.
 ```
-etherdelta:0x8d12A197cB00D4747a1fe03395095ce2A5CC6819
+etherdelta:0x8d12A197cB00D4747a1fe03395095ce2A5CC6819:host1
-bittrex:0xFBb1b73C4f0BDa4f67dcA266ce6Ef42f520fBB98
+bittrex:0xFBb1b73C4f0BDa4f67dcA266ce6Ef42f520fBB98:host2
 ```

 ## Running the Exporter